Patrick Lehane

 Patrick Desmond Lehane (died 1 July 1976) was an Irish politician.
 A farmer by profession, he was an unsuccessful candidate at the 1943 and 1944 general elections for the Cork South-East constituency.
-He elected to Dáil Éireann at the 1948 general election as a Clann na Talmhan Teachta Dála (TD) for the Cork South constituency.
-He was re-elected at the 1951 general election as an independent TD but lost his seat at the 1954 general election.
+He was elected to Dáil Éireann at the 1948 general election as a Clann na Talmhan Teachta Dála (TD) for the Cork South constituency.
+He was re-elected at the 1951 general election as an Independent TD but lost his seat at the 1954 general election.